 For a truly unique Icelandic experience, take the Whale Watching tour or visit the Blue Lagoon, the geothermal spa, where you can swim in the milky blue water and get one of the massages or spa treatments.

 From Faxaflói Bay, you will get the chance to see Humpback Whales, Minke Whales as well as White-beaked Dolphins and Harbour Porpoises.

 Bird enthusiasts will probably want to see puffins, Arctic terns, Gannets, and several types of Gulls.

-Other popular attractions in Iceland are ice glacier hiking at Sólheimajökull, diving, and snorkeling at Silfra and, of course, sightseeing in Reykjavik.
+Other popular attractions in Iceland are ice glacier hiking at Sólheimajökull, diving, snorkeling at Silfra and sightseeing in Reykjavik.

 When to go

-The best time to visit Iceland generally is from June to September, as this is the warmest time of the year.
+The best time to visit Iceland generally is from June to September, which is the warmest time of the year.